scienceofdlworkshop/scienceofdlworkshop.github.io/_pages/challenge.md

 * **Beliefs motivated by theoretical results**: For example, [Zhang et al](https://arxiv.org/abs/1611.03530) challenged theories suggesting that DL models generalize because they cannot fit random labels.

-* **Common assumptions or folk-wisdom**: [Engels et al](https://arxiv.org/abs/2405.14860) challenged the conjecture that the features in language model representations are entirely linear.
+* **Common assumptions or folk-wisdom**: [Engels et al](https://arxiv.org/abs/2405.14860) challenged the conjecture that the features in language model representations are 1-d subspaces.

 ### Judging and prizes